emberjs/ember-rails/README.md

 If you want to avoid `.gitkeep` files, use the `skip git` option like
 this: `rails g ember:bootstrap -g`.

+If you want to use the most recent emberjs from git you can download and install the latest sources like this: `rails g ember:install --head`

 Ask Rails to serve HandlebarsJS and pre-compile templates to Ember by putting each template in a dedicated ".js.hjs", ".hbs" or ".handlebars" file (e.g. `app/assets/javascripts/templates/admin_panel.handlebars`)